Frequently Asked Questions

-We will always try to accommodate changes providing enough notice is given.
+We will always try to accommodate changes providing enough notice is given and all changes are subject to availability.
 Once you have started your placement, changes can only be made in exceptional circumstances.

 No. You need to check with your University how flexible they are on this ruling.
 Electives are measured in weeks so you could do 4 weeks (28 days) or 5 weeks (35 days).
 Should you decide to do only 4 weeks, we will not, under any circumstances, sign your elective off as 30 days.

 If you are away sick for 2 or more days, you will be required to show a Doctor’s certificate.